kellymore/bayesian-modeling-with-pymc/README.md

 ## Running the coin_flip.py Script

-To run the script, make sure you have pymc3 and matplotlib installed.
-You can install them using pip:
+To run the script, make sure you have `pymc`, `arviz`, and `matplotlib` installed.

 ```
-pip install pymc3 matplotlib
+pip install pymc arviz matplotlib
 ```

 Then, run the script: